noisedaddy/php-code-test-fork/README.md

 # tymeshift's PHP code test 🧪

 ## Task Description
-This test project represents a small and simplied part of our backend.
+This test project represents a small and simplified part of our backend.
 It is not identical to what we're using in production but it shows very briefly what is the structure and patterns that we're applying at tymeshift.

 ## Prerequisites
 - `make` installed on your PC